scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 The first two flags set up the compiler plugin.

-The flag `-P:scalac-profiling:no-profiledb` disables the generation of `profiledb`s and `-P:scalac-profiling:sourceroot` tells the plugin the base directory of the project.
+The flag `-P:scalac-profiling:no-profiledb` disables the generation of `profiledb`s and `-P:scalac-profiling:sourceroot` gives the base directory of the project to the plugin.
 The profiledb is only required when we process the data with other tools, so by disabling it we keep the overhead of the plugin to the bare minimum.